-From the adjacent matrix $M_{\mathcal{E}}$ we can figure out that there are totally eight connected components furthermore.
-That means the reduced zeroth Betti number of $K_{\omega_5}$ is 7 as shown in Table \ref{table:betti}.
-We give out the eight groups of facets with respect to the eight connected components in Table \ref{table:betti_facet}.
+According to the adjacency matrix $M_{\mathcal{E}}$, there are a total of eight connected components.
+This means the reduced zeroth Betti number of $K_{\omega_5}$ is seven as shown in Table \ref{table:betti}.
+The eight groups of facets with respect to the eight connected components are shown in Table \ref{table:betti_facet}.